dasdom/dasdom.github.io/postcard_booster.md

 ## Third party code

-DSWaveformImage is used to show the waveform of audio recordings.
+We use DSWaveformImage to show the waveform of audio recordings.
 This package does not collect any data.

+We use TelemetryDeck to collect anonymized usage data.
+This helps us understand how our users are using our app and how we can improve it.
+TelemetryDeck does not collect any personally identifiable information.
+You can read more about TelemetryDeck’s privacy policy at https://telemetrydeck.com/privacy.

+We use RevenueCat to proccess In-App-Purches.
+RevenueCat does not collect any personally identifiable information.
+You can read more about
+RevenueCat's privacy policy at https://www.revenuecat.com/privacy/.

 ## Log Data